reubenstr/ElectroPup/README.md

 # Battery Pack

 The battery is a custom 6S1P Li-Ion using 18650s with a load balancing BMS.
-The 18650's are Sanyo rated at 3250mAH providing an estimated 72Wh.
+The 18650's are Sanyo branded and rated at 3250mAH each providing an estimated 72Wh.

 <img src="images/electro-pup-battery-pack-progress-1.jpg" width="800">